IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 In this case, the new MUD file will forbid some connections, which the old firmware still expects to do.
 As explained in the previous section, upgrades may not always occur immediately upon releasing the new firmware.

-In this case, the old device will be performing unwanted connections, and the MUD controller will be alerting the network owner that the device is misbehaving rather than not upgraded.
+In this case, the old device will be performing unwanted connections, and the MUD controller will be alerting the network owner that the device is misbehaving rather than not being upgraded.
 This causes a false-positive situation (see {{boycrieswolf}}), leading to real security issues being ignored.
 This is a serious issue as documented also in {{boywolfinfosec}}, and {{falsemalware}}.